gorkermann/toastpoint/README.md

   }
 </code>

-each first class object contains a unique parameter <code>id</code> which serves as an address.
+Each first class object contains a unique parameter <code>id</code> which serves as an address.
 With toastpoint, complex object trees can be saved and reconstructed easily.

 ## caveats